 While both are true at the extremes, shou sugi ban is a vernacular material maximizing millwork tradecraft, so making it is more knowledge-based than expense-based.
 That means it should have good value compared to other cladding options and a vendor’s high cost might more reflect custom millwork, high overhead, or pricing strategy.
 The Japanese heat treatment process does not add that much production cost to the wood product, and shou sugi ban should not be much more expensive, if at all, compared to other stain-grade wood siding options.
 Also when long term durability and little need for maintenance is taken into account, long term cost performance is fantastic.
 Since this is a vernacular material, affordability has always been associated with shou sugi ban in Japan.

-Myth #2 – Sustainability: Regional wood has a lower carbon footprint and costs less
+Myth #2 - Regional Wood has a Lower Carbon Footprint and Costs Less

 Any species can be burned with varying degrees of success and appearance.
 But for several reasons only cypress (often colloquially called cedar) is used exclusively for shou sugi ban in Japan.
 Since shou sugi ban is made to be used as exterior siding, it should be dimensionally stable throughout all seasons, last a long time in various climates, have good cost performance, and be great looking.